List of caves in Misamis Oriental: Huluga Cave

 The Huluga area, where the cave is located, is over 80 feet high with a surrounding area of 40 meters from the western to eastern part of the cave and 50 meters from south to north.
 The northern and southern borders are covered with cogon grass and huge Balete trees.
 The Huluga Cave is located about 8 kilometers south of the city poblacion of Cagayan de Oro, in the sitio of Taguanao.
 It is composed of two main caverns, situated on the Cagayan de Oro River along the brow of a vertical limestone cliff.

 Fr.
 Francisco Demetrio, SJ published in 1971 an article entitled “The Huluga Caves and the Prehistory of Cagayan”, which presents the practice of burial in the caves before the 17th century.
 He also stated that the Huluga cave site contains evidence of recurring human presence from the late Neolithic period until the Sung and Ming dynasties.

 In the 1970s, authorities from the Philippine National Museum, led by Historical Commission member Erlinda Burton, went to Cagayan de Oro to research on the prehistoric fossils and artifacts found near the Cagayan River.
 The report about the fossils and artifacts was proven to be true.
 The skeletal fragments which have been found inside the cave were believed to be that of a woman and a child who inhabited the place during prehistoric times.
 The incomplete remains of a woman was found in a niche of the cave, along with associated material cultures which consisted of obsidian flakes and chips, chert flakes, pot shards, and some porcelain shards.
-The skeletal fragments were dated 377 A.D. based on the acid racemization done by the Scripps Institution of Oceanography in La Jolla, California, USA.
+The skeletal fragments were dated 377 A.D. based on the acid racemization done by the Scripps Institution of Oceanography in La Jolla, California, US.